Hurawalhi Marine Center

 Learn more about life in the ocean

 If you’re curious about all things ocean then Hurawalhi’s Marine Center is the place to go!
-Our two resident marine biologists and manta ray researchers, Aline and Lara, are excited to share their knowledge and answer all your questions about the underwater world around our beautiful island.
+Our two resident marine biologists and manta ray researchers, Lois and Kat, are excited to share their knowledge and answer all your questions about the underwater world around our beautiful island.
 You can also visit us to get the latest news on Hurawalhi’s exciting conservation projects, which are outlined below.
 We look forward to welcoming you!